One thing to see from this picture is that the Father desires to draw us out of our dependence on an environmental nurture into a new supply source.

 When we look at people it is important to understand the above concept.
 People are not seeds with potential, but a manifestation of the source with the ability to bring forth life.
 Once a seed becomes a peep, they are of the DNA and identity of the source of the seed.
 In the early stages of life nurture is critical, but as it grows the journey for life flows to model the strength of the source.
 By focusing on what the environment can provide or providing too much external nourishment, we discourage the roots to burrow deep into its real source.
 The roots stay on the surface depending on the environment for its life, or identity.
 Forcing a life of needing and never really living from who they were designed to be.
 On the contrary, by creating a thirst in the heart, we can see a tap root go deep into the source of their real identity.

-Humans are unique to all other creation, the core substance that we deeply crave is the words from our Father that reveal who we are and whose we are.
+Humans are unique to all other creation.
+The core substance that we deeply crave is the words from our Father.
+The words that reveal who we are and whose we are.
 We want to know where we came from and where we are going.
-We want to know we belong and that our lives have significance.
+To know we belong and that our lives have significance.
 We crave the deep security of identity that burrows deep into the soil of our heart.
 This only happens by knowing and being valued by our source.
 The word father means source of life.
 When we meet our source, God, our tap root begins to grow when his name goes from being Mr. God Creator to the personal and intimate title of Dad.
-This was at the core of what Jesus modeled and sacrificed his life for us to have, a life influenced and intertwined with Him and His Father.
+This was at the core of what Jesus modeled and sacrificed his life for us to have.
+A life influenced and intertwined with Him and His Father.

 So how do we introduce the Father to the fatherless?
 By going into the world of the fatherless, being and revealing their true family for them to find rest.
-An environment where seeds can take root and there source can be discovered.
-A place where nurture for healing, but is quickly replaced with a healthly level of salt creating a deep thirst only fulfilled in the deep water sources.
-A place where identity and strength is revealed as the roots go deep, then courageously released to influence those around us.
+An environment where seeds can take root and their source can be discovered.
+A place where nurture for healing, but is quickly replaced with a healthy level of salt.
+This creates a deep thirst only fulfilled in the deep water sources.
+A place where identity and strength is revealed as the roots go deep.
+Then, courageously released to influence those around us.